Read chapters

 Lord Morton chimed in.
 "Amelia is quite passionate about it."

 "Perhaps we might accompany you?"
 Lady Amelia came to the point.
-She looked at Nevill expectedly.
+She looked at Nevill expectantly.
 Her eyes sparkled, not with a genuine interest in the exhibition but with an unspoken challenge, as if testing his willingness to indulge her.

 There was a brief, almost imperceptible hesitation before Nevill responded.
 "We would be delighted to have you join us."